Derek Chauvin

-Derek Michael Chauvin (/'ʃoʊvən/ SHOH-vən; born March 19, 1976) is an American former police officer, who was convicted of murdering George Floyd, a 46-year-old African-American man, in Minneapolis, Minnesota.
-Chauvin was a member of the Minneapolis Police Department from 2001 to 2020.
+Derek Michael Chauvin (/'ʃoʊvən/ SHOH-vən; born 1976) is an American former police officer who murdered George Floyd, a 46-year-old African American man, in Minneapolis, Minnesota.

-Chauvin knelt on Floyd's neck for about nine minutes while Floyd was handcuffed and lying face down on the street, calling out "I can't breathe", during an arrest made with three other officers on May 25, 2020.
-Chauvin was dismissed by the Minneapolis Police Department (MPD) on May 26 and arrested on May 29.
-The murder set off a series of protests in the Twin Cities and across the rest of the United States, later spreading around the world.
+On May 25, 2020, Floyd was arrested after a store clerk alleged that he made a purchase using a counterfeit $20 bill.
+In the course of the arrest, Chauvin knelt on Floyd's neck for about nine minutes while Floyd was handcuffed and lying face down on the street and calling out "I can't breathe".
+The murder set off a series of protests in Minneapolis, across the United States, and around the world, in support of the Black Lives Matter movement.